 An off-site isn’t just about working in a nice location, it is important to let your team enjoy the new place they are in.
 To do this, you can reduce working hours and think of the off-time as team building.
 If you are worried about a reduction in productivity, one way our Sales Team dealt with this was to hold a competition.
 It provided a fun challenge for the team but also helped them focus.
 Mihaela of our Sales Team commented that,

 “During the week in Crete, the competition within the sales team made my productivity and motivation level go off the charts.
 That, and the combination of amazing people and a great location.”

-It is also important to have chill time, not every day has to be full of excursions.
+It is also important to have free time, not every day has to be full of excursions.
 Let your team relax at the hotel or do their own sightseeing as they wish.
 Also, make sure your team members have their own space and definitely their own room (so avoid shared hostel rooms).